jsoref/chromium.src/docs/speed/bisects.md

 performance regressions over a CL range, descending into third_party repositories as necessary.
 This is what the performance bisect bots do.

-The team is currently working on a new version of performance biscect called [pinpoint](https://docs.google.com/document/d/1FKPRNU2kbPJ15p6XHO0itCjYtfvCpGt2IHblriTX1tg/edit)
+The team is currently working on a new version of performance bisect called [pinpoint](https://docs.google.com/document/d/1FKPRNU2kbPJ15p6XHO0itCjYtfvCpGt2IHblriTX1tg/edit)

 ## Starting a perf bisect